Respiratory Care Technology

 For TEAS test information please click here.

-Applications for the Respiratory Care Technology Program are accepted between September 1st and June 1st t of each year.
+Applications for the Respiratory Care Technology Program are accepted between March 1st and June 1st of each year.
 Those students submitting a complete application on or before the deadline date (June 1st) will be given priority for acceptance.
 Students submitting an application on or before deadline date but requiring additional semester(s) (Spring/Summer) to complete prerequisite course(s) cannot be guaranteed acceptance if enrollment capacity is met prior to completion of their prerequisite course(s).

 Prospective students submitting an application to the Respiratory Care Technology Program will be selected based upon certain criteria.